jomibauer/taffy/readme.md

 ## Quick Installation

-Each application templates contains a `sever.json` so it can leverage [CommandBox](http://www.ortussolutions.com/products/commandbox) to run locally.
+This project contains a `sever.json` so it can leverage [CommandBox](http://www.ortussolutions.com/products/commandbox) to run locally.
-Just go into each template directory and type:
+Just go into the project directory and type:

 ```
 box server start
 ```

-And run the application.
+to run the application.
 You will still need to configure datasources and mail servers locally in the ColdFusion administrator.